theadisingh/Jira-Copy/README.md

 ### HOW TO USE JIRA COPY

-- Download or Clone this repository to your local area using
+- Download and Extract the files to a location or Clone this repository to your local area using

   `git clone https://github.com/theadisingh/Jira-Copy.git`